phetsims/calculus-grapher/doc/implementation-notes.md

 the y-values of the shape and curvature of the `Curve`.
 Adjacent CurvePoints are considered to be close enough for derivative and integral computations and are considered to cover 'every' x-value within its domain.

-`TransformedCurve` is a subtype for the main curve that the user interacts with and manipulates, which then triggers a change in the CurvePoints and the TransformedCurve's integral, derivative, and second-derivative Curves.
+`TransformedCurve` is a subtype for the main curve that the user interacts with and manipulates, which then triggers a change in the CurvePoints and the Curve's integral, derivative, and second-derivative Curves.

 `TransformedCurve` is mainly responsible for:
 - Implementing the response algorithms that are used when the user drags on the TransformedCurve.
 The response is